cms-opendata-workshop/workshop2021-lesson-introtrigger/_episodes/03_prescales.md

 {: .testimonial}

-Also, **make absolutely sure you have access to the conditions database information needed for 2012, which is different than that for 2011**.
+As in the last section, **make absolutely sure you have access to the conditions database information needed for 2012, which is different than that for 2011**.
 Here is where there is a key difference between using the **Virtual Machine** or the **Docker container**.
 When using the **Virtual Machine**, you have to replace the three lines that have `GlobalTag` in them with:

 ~~~
 #needed to access the conditions data from the Virtual Machine